Kneaded That

 Make the dough

-• Add the yeast and warm water (110-120 degrees Fahrenheit) to the bowl of a stand mixer or mixing bowl.
-Add sugar and yeast to the water and mix with a fork until combined (its okay if its clumpy).
-Let it sit for 5 mins or until the yeast blooms.
+• Add the warm water (110–120°F), yeast, and sugar to the bowl of a stand mixer or a mixing bowl.
+Mix with a fork until combined (it's okay if it's clumpy) and let sit about 5 minutes, until the yeast blooms.

-• Add the remaining ingredients into the bowl of your mixer (I just dump it all in) and turn your mixer on the lowest setting with the dough hook attachment.
+• Add the remaining ingredients — softened butter, sourdough discard, flour, and salt.
+Turn the mixer on the lowest setting with the dough hook.

 First rise